 54. Bookkeeping

-No business can go for too long without having their financial records up-to-date.
-Most businesses either choose to overlook bookkeeping or simply forget about doing the task.
-You can offer your services to businesses that do not have a in-house bookkeeper, or even become a second set of eyes to go over their work.
+You can offer your services to businesses that do not have an in-house bookkeeper or even become a second set of eyes to go over their work.

 55. Business travel management